 They are experienced in the tools and techniques of project management.

 Einstein said that “the only source of knowledge is experience."

-The course includes eight units.
-Each unit covers a different project management area of knowledge and includes three parts: theory, walkthrough and a practical part with the award winning PTB simulator, developed at the Technion Institute of Technology.
+The course includes ten units.
+Each unit covers a different project management area of knowledge and includes three parts: theory, walkthrough and a quiz/exercise.
+The exercises are done with the award winning PTB simulator, developed at the Technion Institute of Technology.
 In this part you will simulate managing a project in the simulator while applying the theory.

 You will gain practical experience and learn how to complete successful projects.
 At the end of the course you will be able to use project management tools and techniques to deliver and manage projects that accomplish the goals and satisfy stakeholders.

 This walkthrough demonstrates the different areas of knowledge with the PTB simulator.

 It uses a basic new product development project.
 The project or problem space has already been defined.
 The goal is to create a plan for the project.
 Once the plan is prepared the simulation time is advanced.
 We can see how the project is executed and how the decisions we make affect project outcome.
 Once the simulation is completed we can see our final score indicating our due date and cost performances.